-Library assistants and provisional librarians may obtain the required credits through ALA accredited master's degree programs such as those at PennWest Clarion, Drexel University, or the University, accredited programs from other states are acceptable.
+Library assistants and provisional librarians may obtain the required credits through ALA accredited master's degree programs such as those at PennWest Clarion, Drexel University, or the University of Pittsburgh in Pennsylvania.
+ALA accredited programs from other states are acceptable.
 Another less expensive option is the certificate program at Northampton Community College.
 Professional librarians must gain their credits from an ALA accredited program or from an approved Office of Commonwealth Libraries program but library assistants and provisional library directors may utilize Northampton Community College's certificate program to gain the needed additional credits in library science.